aliabd-91/ZTM_python_dev_projects/04_password_checker/README.md

 ***
 **_Notes:_**
 _The input password will not be sent over to any servers and remains local on machine._
-Clear the readline text of your terminal once done to delete input terminal input history.
+Clear the readline text of your terminal once done to delete terminal input history.

 In PowerShell I ran the following:
 ```powershell